 First, check whether you actually need a bra.
 "Gowns that are particularly structured up top may give enough support and shaping that you can skip one altogether," says Chambers.
 "But if you want more support, ask your tailor whether a bra or corset can be successfully sewn into your gown.
 This can help with tricky necklines and strapless silhouettes."

 If you're just looking for a little extra coverage, a bra might not be the best option, especially if your dress fabric is on the thinner side.
-Consider a stick-on piece like Bring It Up Spacers, recommends Chambers.
-They're the best at creating a seamless, invisible look.
+Consider a stick-on piece, like Bring It Up Spacers, recommends Chambers.
+This is the best way to create a seamless, invisible look.

 How to Shop: Underwear

-Seamless: "Slim-fitting dresses or those made of a single layer of material often require underwear that lay flat and smooth," Chambers explains.
-"A nude-colored Commando thong will always work, but brides also shouldn't feel limited just to that one option.
-In 90 percent of cases, a bride could wear a smooth lace thong with no problems — just make sure to look for one made from high-tech, seamless flat lace."
+Seamless: "Slim-fitting dresses or those made of a single layer of material often require underwear that lies flat and smooth," Chambers explains.
+"A nude-colored Commando thong will always work, but brides also shouldn't feel limited to just that one option.
+In 90 percent of cases, a bride could wear a smooth lace thong with no problems; just make sure to look for one made from high-tech, seamless flat lace."

 Shapewear: Dresses that highlight body parts (think Pippa Middleton's derrière!) sometimes call for strategic shapewear.
 "Luckily, there are increasingly beautiful options for shapewear, so don't feel like you're stuck with nude-colored bike shorts," says Chambers.
 "My favorite shapewear for such a special occasion is La Perla's Shape Allure line, which combines slimming microfiber with Chantilly lace."